Reverse-Seared Ribeye with Garlic Herb Butter

 1. Evenly Cooked Interior

-The reverse searing method starts by cooking the meat in indirect heat.
-The first step ensures that the meat is not only cooked thoroughly, but that it is cooked evenly on the inside.
-The final step, which is the searing process, ensures that you won’t have to worry about the exterior of the meat being done while the inside is still raw.
+The reverse-searing method starts by cooking the meat over indirect heat.
+The first step ensures the meat is not only thoroughly cooked but also cooked evenly on the inside.
+The final step, the searing process, ensures you won’t have to worry about the exterior of the meat being done while the inside is still raw.

 2. Beautiful Exterior Crust